 Miriam Lipschutz, Challah for Hunger: “No student should have to choose between food and their education.
 3 in 5 students are struggling with basic needs insecurity during COVID-19, and 1 in 3 students struggled with food insecurity before the pandemic.
 The BASIC Act would create needed streamlined communication between agencies to increase access to federal programs to support student basic needs.
 It also centers equity in its investment in students through grants by prioritizing community colleges and Pell Grant recipients.
 Now is the time to invest in students and recognize that basic needs must be met for all students to succeed in the classroom.”

-Endorsing organizations include: American Association of Community Colleges, American Student Association of Community Colleges (ASACC), California Community Colleges, California State University System, Challah for Hunger, Hispanic Association of Colleges and Universities (HACU), Hope Center for College, Community, and Justice, Institute for Higher Education Policy (IHEP), MAZON: A Jewish Response to Hunger, University of California, UC Student Association, Student Senate for California Community Colleges, and Center for Law and Social Policy (CLASP).
+Endorsing organizations include: American Association of Community Colleges, American Student Association of Community Colleges (ASACC), California Community Colleges, California State University System, Challah for Hunger, Hispanic Association of Colleges and Universities (HACU), Hope Center for College, Community, and Justice, Institute for Higher Education Policy (IHEP), MAZON: A Jewish Response to Hunger, University of California, UC Student Association, Student Senate for California Community Colleges, Center for Law and Social Policy (CLASP), and Chegg.

 A detailed fact sheet on the BASIC Act is available HERE.